-- 1. A number of committees as well as a dedicated program quality administrator ensure proper delivery of module material and constitute an important means the College maintains consistent quality standards. - 2.
-There is a comprehensive teaching methodology and mechanisms in Diploma.
-The College has given appropriate consideration to the teaching and learning design.
-There is evidence of appropriate pedagogical methods in relation to the achievement of the intended learning outcomes. - 3.
-Overall, the program compares very positively with relevant programs offered in Cyprus and abroad.
+- 1. A number of committees including external examiners ensure proper delivery of module material and constitute an important means the College maintains consistent quality standards. - 2.
+The College appears to have strong ties with the business community, and it is a plus as e.g. offering guest lectures to students. - 3.
+Overall, the program compares positively with relevant programs offered in Cyprus and abroad.
 The intended learning objectives of the program conform to the aims and objectives of the program and they are effectively communicated to the students.
 Also, the structure of the program as well as the learning mechanisms are appropriate for the effective delivery of the learning objectives. - 4.
-In general terms the EEC feels that the program is fully managed by the academics in charge and there are no inappropriate non-academic interventions.
-The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/administrative staff.
+The EEC believes that the program is fully managed by the academics in charge and there are no inappropriate non-academic interventions.
+The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/ administrative staff. - 5.
+The students interviewed by the Committee highlighted they are quite satisfied with the quality of the program and its international character as demonstrated via the offered internships in the market, and the student exchange programs.